TERREMEMBER/znbase/docs/content/stable/deploy/public-clouds/aws/manual-deployment.md

 ### Set environment variables

 Now that the six nodes have been prepared, the yb-master process will be run on three of these nodes (because RF=3) and yb-tserver will be run on all six nodes.
-To learn more about YugabyteDB’s server architecture, see [here](../../../../architecture/concepts/universe/).
+To learn more about ZNbaseDB’s server architecture, see [here](../../../../architecture/concepts/universe/).

 These install steps are written in a way that assumes that you will run the install steps from another node from which you can access the above six VMs over `ssh`.